erykjj/jwlmanager/README.txt

 Annotations to import.
 You can use the file produced by exporting.
 Or you can create your own.
 The Higlights file is a CSV text file with a {HIGHLIGHTS}
 header.
 The Annotations file is also a CSV file, starting with {ANNOTATIONS}.
+You can simply drag-and-drop the import file into the app.

 Editing or creating a Highlights or Annotations import file is not recommended.
 Rather, exported Highlights or Annotations can be merged into another archive.